kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Graduation Criteria

-The feature uses two independent gates with their own maturities.
-The server-side serializer is inert unless a client opts in via the `Accept` header, so it carries little risk and is introduced directly at Beta maturity.
-The client-side gate controls whether in-tree controllers actually drop `managedFields`, which is the part that carries rollout risk, so it starts at Alpha maturity.
-The milestones below describe the KEP's overall progression.
+Both gates start at Alpha (disabled by default) and are independent.
+The server-side gate exposes a new `kube-apiserver` code path that any client can trigger via the `Accept` header, so its risk can't be discounted just because in-tree clients don't use it — it bakes at Alpha before being enabled by default at Beta.

 #### Alpha

-- `ManagedFieldsOptOut` (server-side, in `kube-apiserver`): introduced at **Beta** feature-gate maturity, enabled by default.
+- `ManagedFieldsOptOut` (server-side, in `kube-apiserver`): introduced at Alpha, disabled by default.
 Recognizes the `drop=metadata.managedFields` `Accept` parameter for JSON, Protobuf, and CBOR across GET, LIST, WATCH, PUT, POST, and PATCH.
-- `ManagedFieldsOptOutClient` (client-side, in `client-go`): introduced at **Alpha** feature-gate maturity, disabled by default.
+- `ManagedFieldsOptOutClient` (client-side, in `client-go`): introduced at Alpha, disabled by default.
 Controls whether in-tree clients (`kube-scheduler`, `kube-controller-manager`) send the `Accept` header to drop `managedFields`.

 #### Beta

+- `ManagedFieldsOptOut` (server-side) promoted to Beta and enabled by default.
 - `ManagedFieldsOptOutClient` (client-side) promoted to Beta and enabled by default; in-tree controllers use the opt-out by default.
 - Performance benchmarks confirming savings in API server and clients.
 - User-facing documentation published in [kubernetes/website].